daharper/HtmlViewer/README.md

 ### Usage

-Export a document from the HubContent project, then run the HtmlViewer.exe and click the refresh button.
+Create and Export a document from the HubContent project, then run the HtmlViewer.exe and click the refresh button.

 The settings button toggles the window chrome.